![]() | The Oneida Indians of Wisconsin |

 The Iroquois Constitution, or "Law of Peace," influenced Benjamin Franklin's thinking and through him, influenced the development of the United States Constitution.
 One important feature of the Law of Peace that was adopted in the U.S. Constitution is the process of impeaching leaders.

 The contributions of the Oneida in early U.S. history have been largely ignored in history books, possibly because much of the history of the Revolutionary War was compiled in the 1830s at a time when the Indian nations were being "resettled" under the barbaric Indian Removal Act.
 Giving them credit for help with the Revolutionary War was not politically expedient.
+It is time to recognize the important historical contribbutions of the Oneida people and other Native Americans.

 The Oneida (or Onyota'a:ka) are the "People of the Standing Stone."
 Back when in New York, they would move their villages every 10-20 years when hunting became scarce and the soil depleted.
 According to oral tradition, a large stone, too big for even 20 men to move, appeared outside the village gates after each move.
 The Oneidas concluded that the stone followed them and protected them.
 The rock became the national symbol of the Oneida, or People of the Standing Stone.
 The Oneida Reservation in Lake Oneida, New York, still has a large stone said to be the original standing rock.